KRoverSystems/KRover/README.md

 ## Included packages
 This package includes the following software packages.
 ### KRover:
-1. KRover symbolic execution engine.
+1. KRover: Symbolic execution engine.
 ### oasis:
 KRover is executed in OASIS infrastructure.
 OASIS consists of the following components.